Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 # 4. Highlight moving objects in the original video

-Draw if contour that is big enough (whatever big enough might be) over the `frame_backup`.
+We will only draw a contour if it is big enough (whatever big enough might be).
+We will draw it over the `frame_backup`.

 ```python
 for cnt in contours: